unagex/kondense/README.md

 ## Example

-1. Let's say we have a pod running `nginx` that we want to Kondense:
+1. Let's say we have a pod running `nginx` that we want to Kondense.
 ```yaml
 apiVersion: v1
 kind: Pod